hrjt/Zlevel-AutoCAD-command-for-flattening-non-zero-object-vertex/README.md

 2. Type command "zlevel" and select objects with non-zero Z vertex.
 3. Hit enter, and all the selected objects will be flatten by making all vertex to 0.0

 I am a freelancer with passion for technology.
 I am available to be hired for development of any type of:

-3D Architectural Renderings and Walkthrougn Animations AutoCAD custom command development and Automation Mobile -Android and iOS application development Website Development: eCommerce, Audio-Video, Company Listing and Portfolio platforms.
+<a href="https://www.virses.com">3D Architectural Renderings and Walkthrough Animations</a>.
+AutoCAD custom command development and Automation.
+Mobile -Android and iOS application development.
+Website Development: eCommerce, Audio-Video, Company Listing and Portfolio platforms.
-SEO: Search Engine Optimization and Promotions
+SEO: Search Engine Optimization and Promotions.
-Windows Desktop Software Application Developent Custom Managed Website Hosting
+Windows Desktop Software Application Developent Custom Managed Website Hosting.

 my site: https://www.virses.com
 contact: harjeetsingh[at]yahoo.com